securifera/HeapMonitor/README.md

 Heap Monitor
 =====

-HeapMonitor is a tool to allow you to visually remotely monitor the heap memory allocations and deallocations happening in Windows applications in real-time.
+HeapMonitor is a tool to allow you to visually monitor the heap memory allocations and deallocations happening in a Windows application in real-time on a remote system.
 It also provides a stack trace of each allocation and free so you can locate where the calls are being made from.

 The tool is composed of two main parts.